raulsf6/awesome-ultra-project/README.md

 # Introduction

-This project is simply amazing
+This project is simply amazing, you can do so many things with it.
+And it is sooooooooooo secure!!

 ## Available Scripts